MattyIce/postpromoter/README.md

   "promotion_content": "You got a {weight}% upvote from @{botname} courtesy of @{sender}!", // Change this to whatever you want the bot to post as a comment when it votes, or leave it out or blank for no comment
   "auto_withdrawal": {
     "active": true, // Activate the auto withdrawal function "to_account": "account_to_receive", // account to receive
     "execute_time": 20, // Hour of the day to execute the withdrawal (0 - 23)
-    "memo": "#Today generated SBD - {balance} | Thank you." // Transaction memo }
+    "memo": "#Today generated SBD - {balance} | Thank you." // Transaction memo, start with # if you want it encrypted }
 }
 ```